levidoc/php-media-stegnography/README.md

-# Simple Blockchain In PHP
+# Simple Media Stegnography In PHP

-## Understanding Blockchain
+## What is Steganography ??

-A blockchain works by creating a secure, transparent, and tamper-proof record of transactions through the use of cryptographic hashing, chaining, decentralization, and a consensus mechanism.
-This technology has the potential to revolutionize various industries by providing a more secure and efficient way to manage and verify data.
+the practice of representing information within another message or physical object, in such a manner that the presence of the concealed information would not be evident to an unsuspecting person's examination
 ## Understanding The Project

-This is a simplified PHP implementation of a blockchain for educational purposes.
-It demonstrates the core concepts of a blockchain, including blocks, hashing, and the chain structure.  **This implementation is NOT suitable for production use** as it lacks critical features for scalability.
+This is a simplified PHP implementation of a media-stegnography for educational purposes.
+It demonstrates the core concepts of a stegnography tool, including cli actions, **This implementation is NOT suitable for production use** as it lacks critical features for scalability.

 ## Features
 * Image Data